Regionalliga Nord: Winners and runners-up of the Regionalliga Nord

+Season abandoned in June 2020, with final standings decided on a points-per-game basis.

 Season abandoned in April 2021 with Weiche Flensburg leading the north division and Werder Bremen II leading the south division.
 TSV Havelse were nominated for the promotion play-offs.

 League statistics

 The top goalscorers and attendance figures for the league are:

 Placings in the Regionalliga Nord

 Current extent of league

 Final league positions for clubs from the region currently covered by the league:

 Former extent of league

 Final league positions for clubs from the regions formerly covered by the league: